What is Venture Capital? The Complete Guide

 • How much knowledge does the venture capitalist have of the entrepreneur’s chosen field of endeavor?

-• Does the venture capitalist have resources outside of sheer funding that they can bring to bear and help make the startup profitable?
+• Does the venture capitalist have resources outside of sheer funding that they can bring to make the startup profitable?

 When a VC firm is happy with the answers to most of these questions, it may be inclined to invest.
 If too many of these questions go unanswered, the firm is less likely to invest or may demand a larger equity share for its investment.

-How a VC Firm Earns a Return on its Investment
+How Does a VC Firm Earn a Return on Its Investment?

 However, other methods exist to make a profit through venture capital financing (VC financing).
 Sometimes venture capitalists make operating loans to a startup in exchange for annual interest, which generates income for the venture capitalist who made the loan.
 The interest rates for VC financing can be significantly higher than the interest rates charged by banks because of the elevated risk involved with financing startups.